lupyuen/lupyuen.github.io/src/lora2.md

     [(See this)](https://lupyuen.github.io/articles/lora2#appendix-how-to-create-bl602-libraries)

+So eventually we shall build __LoRaWAN Sensor Devices with BL602__!

 We have come a loooong way since I first [__experimented with LoRa in 2016__](https://github.com/lupyuen/LoRaArduino)...

 - __Cheaper Transceivers__: Shipped overnight from Thailand!